uticus/llm_agents_system/README.md

   (raise an exception) before the router is ever invoked, with an optional soft-warning threshold (e.g. 80 %) that fires before the hard block.

+- **`DeduplicationStore` — batch add.** `SQLiteDeduplicationStore.add()` commits after
+  every single hash, which is correct for durability but expensive when indexing a large document with many chunks (N commits per document).
+A `add_batch(hashes: list[str])` method that wraps all inserts in one transaction would cut write latency from O(N) to O(1) round-trips while preserving atomicity at the batch boundary.

+- **`SQLiteDeduplicationStore` — connection lifecycle.** There is no explicit `close()` or context-manager support; callers rely on GC to release the file handle.
+Adding `__enter__`/`__exit__`/`close()` would enable deterministic cleanup and make the store usable with `with` statements, which matters in long-running services and test harnesses.

+- **`SQLiteDeduplicationStore` — TTL-based hash expiry.** The store grows without bound as long as new content is indexed.
+A `ttl_days: int | None` constructor parameter that records each hash's insertion timestamp and prunes rows older than N days would keep database size bounded for continuous ingestion jobs without requiring manual `reset()`.

+- **Cross-process `RedisDeduplicationStore`.** The current backends are single-process.
+  Multi-worker deployments (multiple ingestion pods) need a shared dedup state so one pod does not re-index content already processed by another.
+A `RedisDeduplicationStore` backed by a `SET` data structure with optional TTL would satisfy this without changing the consumer interface.

+- **Durable cursor persistence in `IngestionPipeline`.** The last `since_cursor` is not persisted alongside the dedup store.
+On restart, the connector re-fetches all documents from the beginning, relying on dedup to skip seen content.
+Storing the cursor in the same SQLite database as the hashes would enable truly resumable incremental ingestion with no redundant fetches.

+- **Async `upsert` support in `IngestionPipeline`.** The `upsert` callable is synchronous.
+When it delegates to a remote vector database, each call blocks the asyncio event loop for a network round-trip.
+Accepting `Callable[[Any], Awaitable[None]]` and awaiting it inside `ingest` would allow high-throughput non-blocking writes without wrapping the callable in `run_in_executor`.

+- **Parallel document processing in `IngestionPipeline`.** Documents are processed sequentially.
+When parsing is the bottleneck (e.g. PDF extraction), `asyncio.gather` with a configurable semaphore would pipeline fetch, parse, and upsert across multiple documents concurrently.

+- **Async `index`/`index_batch` in `Indexer`.** Same rationale as above: making the embedder and vector-store calls awaitable would enable non-blocking indexing inside async application servers.

+- **Cross-chunk dedup correctness in `Indexer`.** The current dedup key is `content_hash(chunk_text)` alone.
+Two different documents that share an identical chunk (e.g. a boilerplate header) would have the second occurrence skipped, even though it should produce a distinct entry under a different chunk ID.
+Changing the key to `(doc_id, chunk_index, content_hash)` would fix this without affecting the common case.

 ---

 ## Getting started